Pulchrocladia retipora: Description

 Usnic acid and atranorin are the major secondary compounds present in Pulchrocladia retipora.
-Other compounds occurring in lesser quantity, and detectable using thin-layer chromatography, include protolichesterinic and ursolic acids, and, often also rangiformic acid and norrangiformic acids.
-It is usnic acid that is thought to be responsible for the antimicrobial, antiviral and cytotoxic biological activity of Pulchrocladia retipora lichen extracts tested in in vitro experiments.
+Other compounds present in smaller quantities, identifiable through thin-layer chromatography, are protolichesterinic and ursolic acids, as well as rangiformic acid and norrangiformic acids in many cases.
+Usnic acid is thought to be responsible for the antimicrobial, antiviral and cytotoxic biological activity of Pulchrocladia retipora lichen extracts tested in in vitro experiments.
+The hue of P. retipora is determined by the concentration of usnic acid in the thallus, leading to a colour spectrum that ranges from an opaque greyish-white through yellowish-white to a distinct yellow.